top of page

 Interview Summary:

 Lilian’s husband Herbert became one of the main guides for the Anne Frank Trust.
-In this context she met many young German volunteers of the charity Aktion Sühnezeichen Friedensdienste whose convictions and work of retribution made her feel more comfortable towards Germany.
-While Lilian supported her husband, she could not manage to talk about her history and still finds it very painful to recall her past.
+While Lilian supported him, she could not manage to talk about her history and still finds it very painful to recall her past.

 Keyword